House Speaker: Budget restraints will hamper projects

 ATLANTA — House Speaker David Ralston said the governor's restraints on the state budget will constrain funding decisions.

-In a pre-session media conference, Thursday, Ralston was peppered with questions from reporters on issues that may steer the upcoming session — from study committee reports to additional Medicaid expansion.
+In a pre-session media conference late this week, Ralston was peppered with questions from reporters on issues that may steer the upcoming session — from study committee reports to additional Medicaid expansion.

-The state has seen a general decline in state income tax revenue over the past months.
+The state has seen a general decline in state income tax revenue during past months.
 Gov. Brian Kemp has mandated state agency budget cuts to prepare for a possible state recession — forecasted by his economists.

 Ralston said it’s the right decision to be cautious with the standing economic uncertainty.